Briceburg Fire grows overnight; 2,000 acres burned, 10 percent contained, evacuations still in place

 Officials are directing travelers to take alternate roads into the park.

 "Highway 140 is closed between Colorado Road and incline which impedes the access into Yosemite.
-Visitors to Yosemite can gain access through Highway 120 and Highway 41," said

-"Some areas are inaccessible by foot so we're dealing with that with aircraft resources,"
+Visitors to Yosemite can gain access through Highway 120 and Highway 41," a CAL FIRE representative told Action News.
+"Some areas are inaccessible by foot so we're dealing with that with aircraft resources."

 It is still unclear what sparked the fire, which is burning near the area of last year's devastating Ferguson Fire.